EricDales/trusted-runner-spec/README.md

 - the dependencies of your code are reviewed
 - your code (e.g. the artifacts build upon your code) is deployed

 More things can happen, and more things actually happen, but the steps listed above are the ones that will matter to prove you are building a secured application.
 Major problem is that most Continuous Integration systems (CI) are a wide freedom space for developers.
 And that's pretty cool for developers.
 But for people who must prove that good job was done, it's a nightmare.
+And in regulated industries, sf service provider is asked to prove.
 <br/><br/>

 ### You mentionned freedom space, what are you refering to ?